defunkydrummer/lisp-xl/README.markdown

 # lisp-xl

-* Work in progress!
+* Work in progress, but you can try it already...

-Common Lisp Library for working with  Microsoft Excel XLSX files, hopefully for ETL (extract-transform-load) and data cleansing purposes.
+Common Lisp Library for working with  Microsoft Excel XLSX files, for example for ETL (extract-transform-load) and data cleansing purposes.
 This library is geared for working with large files (i.e. 100MB excel files).

 It does *not* load the whole file into RAM, thus, processing large files is possible.

 ## Reason for being

-In the business world, you usually want customers to give you data in the form of compressed, tidy CSV files, but they will send you huge XLSX files instead, files that aren't ready for uplaoding...
+In the business world, when your request a "data dump" from a customer's system,  you usually want the customer to give you the data in the form of compressed, tidy CSV files.
+In real life, often you will get a huge XLSX files instead, where for example the first row isn't the header row, blank rows here and there, etc. In short, files that aren't ready for uplaoding...
 So, read the mundane Microsoft XLSX files using the celestial programming language, Common Lisp!

-This lib is going to be oriented to be used on files that are data-dumps, that is: files that have a header row, followed by data rows.
-In this kind of files, you would expect to have the initial row to be the "header row", and you would expect that the data types on all the rest of the rows are the same (i.e. if column A has to hold number values, there should NOT be a string on cell A115321...)

-You can use the (report-cells-type-change) function to take a look at such offending cells.
+You can use the (report-cells-type-change) function to take a look at the presence of blank lines or unexpected cell format change in the whole XLSX file.

 ## Features